Revolutionized-IoT2/.github/profile/README.md

 ### 4. Setting up UI
 UI is not required to run the system, but it can assist on creating rules and node configurations instead of manually creating them.
 The UI also provides a dashboard that can be used to monitor the system.

-Build (or donwload) NET -node container and set it up:
+Build (or download) NET -node container and set it up:

 Container environment parameters:
 VITE_MQTT_SERVER - IP address for MQTT server